 If you don’t speak French, choose “Europe (other countries)”.
 This will keep you on the regular OUI.sncf site with the same prices, but the user experience will be (mostly) in English.
 Definitely don’t choose “Russia” or “Rest of the World” as these can lead to much higher fares.

-Note however that if you’re outside of France and you do manage to purchase your tickets through OUI.sncf, they cannot be mailed to you outside of France.
+Note however that if you’re outside of France and you do manage to purchase your tickets through the official SNCF site, they cannot be mailed to you outside of France.
 You must do an E-ticketing option.

-Overall, rather than all of this, we think you’re much better off with the private ticketing option mentioned at the top, Trainline, for the same prices, E-tickets, and no re-directs to other sites.
+Overall, rather than all of this, we think you’re much better off with the private ticketing option mentioned at the top, Trainline, for the same fares, better routing, E-tickets, and no re-directs to other sites.
+The only disadvantage is its small booking fee, but it’s well worth it if you’re getting error messages, or if you eventually need to return a ticket.

 Handling the Error Messages on OUI.sncf